 The part-time division for the JD program at Loyola University Chicago School of Law allows students to earn the Juris Doctor (JD) degree in four years of part-time study by going during the evening.
-These divisions are particularly appropriate when professional, financial, and other considerations which would not allow attention to classes required of students enrolled full time.
-All courses in these divisions are offered Monday through Thursday.
+This division is particularly appropriate when professional, financial, and other considerations which would not allow attention to classes required of students enrolled full time.
+All courses in this division are offered Monday through Thursday.

 - Tuition & Fees